 Replicated 2.43+ provides automatic certificate rotation for the Kubernetes control plane.

-Replicated will schedule a Job on each master Node once a week to check the expiry of certificates in
+Replicated will schedule a Job on each primary Node once a week to check the expiry of certificates in

 If a Node is found to have any certificate expiring in less than 100 days, all certificates on that Node will be rotated.

-No Job is scheduled on worker Nodes because the kubelet is able to automatically rotate its own certificate before it expires.
+No Job is scheduled on secondary nodes because the kubelet is able to automatically rotate its own certificate before it expires.

-(The kubelet is the only Kubernetes component running on workers that uses a certificate.)
+(The kubelet is the only Kubernetes component running on secondary nodes that uses a certificate.)

 These weekly certificate rotation Jobs and their Pods will be automatically deleted after completion unless there is a failure or the Replicated log level is set to “debug”.